Imburse-Payments/imburse-payments.github.io/pages/guides/core-concepts.md

 Financial Instruments represent a payment method owned by a customer.
 Examples of a Financial Instrument would be a Credit Card number, Direct Debit Mandate or an Authorised Reward amount.
 Financial Instruments may have support for Credit and / or  Debit type transactions.

 ## Transactions
-When Imburse executes an Instruction on your behalf, a Transaction is created.
-Transactions can be either a credit or debit type.
+Both Credit and Debit transactions must exist against a Financial Instrument.
+In most cases your Order Instruction will generate and execute a transaction when required assuming the Order Instruction has a valid Financial Instrument.

 Credit transactions pay out to your customers.
 Debit transactions collect from your customers.